MAD - LHR

 The average price of all round-trip flights from Madrid to London Heathrow Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Madrid to London Heathrow Airport, you should consider leaving on a Wednesday and avoid Mondays if you are looking for the best rates.
+When flying from Madrid to London Heathrow Airport, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
 For your return to Madrid, you’ll find the best rates on Sundays and the most expensive ones on Wednesdays.

 What is the cheapest month to fly from Madrid to London Heathrow Airport?